Gates of Hausa kingdoms

-Gates of Hausa kingdoms are gates (Hausa: kofa) or walls (ganuwa) that formerly enclosed Hausa kingdoms.
+Gates of Hausa kingdoms are gates (Hausa: kofa) or walls (ganuwa) that formerly enclosed the Hausa kingdoms.
 In ancient times, each kingdom was enclosed with a wall that contained various gates.
 During battles, the gates were closed as a war strategy.
 Each gate has a name and a gatekeeper (Sarkin Kofa, lit.
 "King of the Gate").
 In the past, especially at night, the gatekeeper was in charge of a single gate at all time.
 All of the gates are assigned to a single person today.

 Architectural concept

 In Hausa Kingdoms, gates were built from mud, dried grass, timber, metals, stones and other traditional building materials suitable for the building.
 The gates are designed based on Hausa culture and depict Hausa traditional architecture using burn bricks and traditional colors of the Hausa region.
 On average, the gates reach a height of about five meters with a length of about ten meters.
 They are illustrated with patterns, marks, symbols and Hausa design, such as a tambarin arewa, a logo frequently used in Hausa buildings which serves as an emblem or flag to Hausa people.
 When the structure of the gate is completed, the entire gate is painted in a traditional style while some gates are left brownish with the natural color of mud, like the Gate of Marusa in Katsina.